Rodgers31/web-44-rodgers-otieno-web-sprint-challenge-advanced-web-applications/README.md

 Commit your code regularly and meaningfully.
 This helps both you (in case you ever need to return to old code for any number of reasons) and your team lead as the evaluate your solution.

-## Interview Questions

-Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
-You might prepare by writing down your own answers before hand.

-1. Explain what a token is used for.
-2. What steps can you take in your web apps to keep your data secure?
-3. Describe how web servers work.
-4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

-You are expected to be able to answer questions in these areas.
-Your responses contribute to your Sprint Challenge grade.

 ## Instructions

 ### Task 1: Project Set Up

 - [ ] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
 - [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
 - [ ] Push commits: git push origin `<firstName-lastName>`
-- [ ] **RUN** npm install at the root to retrieve all the dependencies for the node server.
-You will not need to create any react apps here nor will you need to install any other dependencies.
-You should have all you need in this repo.
-- [ ] **LOOK** at all the files you've been given for this project.
-One important file to note is server.js.
-This file contains an API that you are going to be interfacing with.
-Below is documentation on how to interact with the API.
-- [ ] **RUN** npm start to get your API up and running on http://localhost:5000.
-This is the URL you're going to need to use within your React app in order to make AJAX requests for data.
- - [ ] **LOOK** at your client directory and notice it's just a plain ol' React App that we've built using create-react-app. cd into client and run npm install to retrieve the client side dependencies.
+ - [ ] **LOOK** at the files in your root directory and notice it' is just a plain ol' React App that we've built using create-react-app.
+ - [ ] **RUN** npm install install your dependences
  - [ ] **RUN** npm start to fire up your React application.

+ **Setting up the CodeGrade webhook**
+Go [here](./CodeGrade-webhook.md) to setup the CodeGrade webhook before you begin.

 ### Task 2: Project Requirements

-Your finished project must include all of the following requirements:
+Your finished project must include all of the following requirements.

 #### Stage 1 - Authentication
 Build a login form to authenticate your users.

 - [ ] Construct an AXIOS request to retrieve a token from the server.
 You'll use this token to interact with the API